How to benefit from CPF Life even before turning 65?

 There’s yet one more benefit to the whole set up.
 CPF Life payout is for life.
 His dad will continue to receive the payout which totals $1,590 now, even after John finished paying off his entire loan in 20 years.
 It does not matter if John should change his plans later and upgrade his condo to a landed property, the lump sum of additional $170,000 borrowed will still get factored in his new purchase calculus.
 In other words, he will always service an interest component on it that’s much lesser than giving the whole allowance directly to his dad.

 Eventually John will finish paying off the loan, but his dad’s CPF Life payout continues.
 He also gets back any “unused portion” of the cash value built up upon the demise of his dad, albeit that will follow the allocation as per his dad’s CPF nomination (Note: Annuity premium for CPF Life is returned to beneficiary only if the Basic plan is chosen which is the case here, this does not apply to Standard or Escalating plan.
-Read more on CPF Life).
+Find out more on CPF website).

 You might have a concern what if the property market downturns and the value of your property comes down leading to a negative equity (property valuation going below the outstanding loan) predicament?